Except the heaven had come so near,

 'T is lost, and lost to me.

-We are busy working to bring Emily Dickinson's "Except the heaven had come so near" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Except the heaven had come so near" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Except the heaven had come so near" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.